Alpha-adrenergic agonist

-Alpha-adrenergic agonists are a class of sympathomimetic agents that selectively stimulates alpha adrenergic receptors.
-The alpha-adrenergic receptor has two subclasses α1 and α2.
+Alpha-adrenergic agonists are a class of sympathomimetic agents that selectively stimulate alpha adrenergic receptors.
+The alpha-adrenergic receptor has two subclasses, α1 and α2.
 Alpha 2 receptors are associated with sympatholytic properties.
 Alpha-adrenergic agonists have the opposite function of alpha blockers.
 Alpha adrenoreceptor ligands mimic the action of epinephrine and norepinephrine signaling in the heart, smooth muscle and central nervous system, with norepinephrine being the highest affinity.
 The activation of α1 stimulates the membrane bound enzyme phospholipase C, and activation of α2 inhibits the enzyme adenylate cyclase.
 Inactivation of adenylate cyclase in turn leads to the inactivation of the secondary messenger cyclic adenosine monophosphate and induces smooth muscle and blood vessel constriction.

 Classes

 Although complete selectivity between receptor agonism is rarely achieved, some agents have partial selectivity.
 NB: the inclusion of a drug in each category just indicates the activity of the drug at that receptor, not necessarily the selectivity of the drug (unless otherwise noted).